Academic Actions and Student Success

 Suspension Process

-Students subject to an academic suspension (as described above) will be informed in writing by their academic dean of the academic unit in which the student is enrolled that suspension is possible.
-The dean's letter will indicate that the student has five (5) calendar days from the date of the letter to appeal the possible suspension.
+Students subject to an academic suspension (as described above) will be informed in writing by the dean of the academic unit in which the student is enrolled that they will be suspended.
+The dean's letter will indicate that the student has five (5) calendar days from the date of the letter to appeal the suspension.
 Students must appeal in writing.
-Student's written appeals of possible suspension may provide the dean relevant information (change of grade, verifiable medical condition, or other circumstances) that might affect his or her decision.
+Student's written appeals of suspension may provide the dean relevant information (change of grade, verifiable medical condition, or other circumstances) that might affect his or her decision.
 After reviewing the student's academic records and written appeal, the dean will decide whether to place the student on academic suspension or to extend the student's period of academic notice.
 The dean will notify the student in writing of his or her decision.
 The period of suspension for a student placed on academic suspension for the first time is two enrollment terms (summer and fall or spring and summer).
 If a student is suspended at the end of the summer term, the suspension is fall only.
 The period of suspension for a student placed on academic suspension for a second time is three (3) subsequent enrollment terms (summer counts as one enrollment term).
 A student who is reinstated following his or her academic suspension is on academic notice and must meet the terms of academic notice to avoid another academic suspension or a dismissal.

 Reinstatement Following Academic Suspension

 In order to return to Baylor following a suspension, a student must apply for reinstatement.
 As part of this application, the student must explain in writing to the dean their assessment of reasons for the past academic difficulties and how, if reinstated, the student plans to change his or her academic performance to raise his or her term and cumulative GPA to the required level.
-The dean may elect to grant the student's appeal or extend the academic suspension for an additional term.
+The dean may elect to grant the student's appeal or to extend the academic suspension for an additional term.

 Academic Dismissal